Buddha in a Traffic Jam: Box office

 The film did not perform well at the box office.

 Book

-Agnihotri later wrote a book titled Urban Naxals: The Making of Buddha in a Traffic Jam about his experiences whilst making the film.
-The book led to his framing of the term Urban Naxals.
+Agnihotri later wrote a book titled Urban Naxals The Making of Buddha in a Traffic Jam about his experiences whilst making the film.
+The book led to his framing of the term "Urban Naxal".
+According to Agnihotri, Naxalites are waging war on India with detailed plans for an overthrow of the state.